Puppy and young dog socialisation and training

 Puppy Pre-school and Young dogs classes

 This is a 8 week rolling term which you can join once your puppy is ready (space permitting).
 Any puppies who have joined the puppy crèche (see above) are given priority places in this group.
-These classes are suitable for any dog up to the age of approx 6m – both classes teach similar content but one is a Monday night and the other is Wednesday afternoon.
+These classes are suitable for any dog up to the age of approx 6m (depending on size and any issues)

-We teach careful socialisation – confidence building for the scared and self control for the bouncy!
+We teach careful habituation – confidence building for the scared and self control for the bouncy!
 Dealing with puppy problems – house training, jumping up, biting, teaching your pup to be left alone and most importantly how to get your puppy to come back from playing!
 A big focus is how to teach your puppy to be calm and develop impulse control (generally totally lacking in puppies!)
+We aim to get you both off to a good start.

-The first 15 minutes are for puppy socialisation (carefully supervised) and the remainder of the class is focused on specific learning and dealing with common issues.
+The first 15 minutes are for puppy habituation and teaching calm behaviour when around other people and dogs and the remainder of the class is focused on specific learning and dealing with common issues.
 Our course aims to cover the content of the APDT Good Companion Awards (see www.apdt.co.uk) to ensure your puppy is as well prepared for the big, wide world as possible.